Psykotikism/Mutant_Tanks/README.md

 22. Are there any developer/tester features available in the plugin?

-Yes, there are forwards, natives, stocks, target filters for each special infected, and the sm_tank command that allows developers/testers to spawn each Super Tank.
+Yes, there are forwards, natives, stocks, target filters for each special infected, and admin commands that allow developers/testers to spawn each Super Tank and see their statuses.

 Forwards:
 ```